 Health and safety

-There are no required vaccinations for travel to New Zealand, however ensuring all routine vaccinations are up to date prior to travel is strongly recommended including tetanus, diphtheria, whooping cough, polio, measles, mumps and rubella and chicken pox.
+There are currently no required vaccinations for travel to New Zealand, however ensuring all routine vaccinations are up to date prior to travel is strongly recommended including tetanus, diphtheria, whooping cough, polio, measles, mumps and rubella and chickenpox.
 Consider hepatitis B for this trip if you are a frequent traveller or intending a long stay abroad.

 It is recommended to speak with your doctor when planning your trip to find out which vaccinations you may need.
 Keep in mind that some vaccinations require more than one dose, so it is best to chat to your doctor well in advance of travel.

-Violent crime is not common in New Zealand and its cities are considered very safe by international standards, however general precautions and common sense is always advised.
-Car theft is more common, with travellers’ often seen as easy targets particularly at major tourist car parks.
+New Zealand and its cities are considered very safe by international standards, however general precautions and common sense is always advised.
+Car theft is more common than violent crime, with travellers’ often seen as easy targets particularly at major tourist car parks.
 Ensure valuables are not left in your vehicle and you carry your passport with you.

 With so many visitors venturing into the great outdoors, make sure adequate preparation and planning is undertaken prior to getting started, particularly protection from the elements.

 In case of an emergency in New Zealand, telephone 111 for police, ambulance and fire brigade.

 Always be on the safe side when you travel by taking out comprehensive travel insurance.
 Medibank Travel Insurance gives you overseas leading hospital, accident and medical evacuation cover while you’re travelling.
 And with our comprehensive plans, you'll have cover for a host of other surprises like lost luggage, unforeseen cancellations and rental car insurance excess.*

 New Zealand’s currency is the New Zealand dollar, with notes available in denominations of $100, $50, $20, $10 and $5, and with coins in the value of $2, $1, 50c, 20c and 10c.